C — Errors and Ownership

 Beyond the bus

-C SDK overview explains the scope.
+surface resolves against, and the C SDK overview for scope.